 Quick Summary

-- To open an LLC in Colorado, choose a unique business name, hire your own registered agent, file Articles of Organization, obtain an EIN, and understand taxes
+- To start an LLC in Colorado, choose a unique name, select a registered agent, file Articles of Organization, obtain an EIN, and understand state-specific tax structures.

-- LLCs offer personal liability protection, flexible management through the registered agent, and potential tax advantages
+- Colorado LLCs offer personal liability protection, flexible management, and potential tax advantages, making them appealing for many business types.

 There are several steps every business owner should take when setting up an LLC in Colorado.